altemoselab/minimap2_r2r/README.md

    {input.ref.fa} {input.fastq} > r2r.alignment.sam
 ```

 ### File descriptions: ###

-`{input.ref}`: a fasta file with all your ccs reads.
+`{input.ref.map_compatible.fa}`: a fasta (output from convertONTRefAndQueryToPBFa.py )file with all your ccs reads.
 (This must be indexed with samtools faidx, and I usually batch this so this file is at max 3GB).
 If larger than ~3Gb increase the `-I` parameter for minimap2.

-`{input.fastq}`: a fastq file with all the subreads (can be from many zmws)
+`{input.map_compatible.fastq}`: a fastq file with all the subreads (can be from many zmws)

 `{r2r.alignment.sam}`: A bam that only contains alignments between HiFi reads and their respective subreads.